 Address housekeeping items

-In addition to the substantive amendments to the ATR, the proposal will make several lower-impact or procedural adjustments to the ATR, including:
+In addition to the substantive revisions to the ATR, the amendments make several lower-impact or procedural adjustments, including:

 - Updating regulatory language and style;

 - Enabling the electronic filing of tariffs; and

 - Ensuring consistent application of Administrative Monetary Penalties (AMPs) by making additional provisions subject to AMPs and increasing the maximum payable amounts for certain existing provisions.